Dr. Edward H. Salmon, Chairman, Salmon Ventures

 Before joining Resorts Casino Hotel, Giannantonio was a Senior Gaming Consultant with Spectrum Gaming, where he applied his experience in a more global atmosphere.
 He previously held various executive positions within the casino industry, most recently as President & CEO of Tropicana Casino & Resort.

 A lifetime Atlantic County resident, Giannantonio serves on the Board of the New Jersey Casino Reinvestment Development Authority (CRDA).
-He is also an Advisory Board Member of the Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT) at Stockton University and on the Board of the Atlantic City Police Foundation.
+He is also the chair of the Advisory Board of the Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT) at Stockton University and a member of the Board of the Atlantic City Police Foundation.
 Additionally, he serves on the Steering Committee of the William J. Hughes Center for Public Policy.

 Giannantonio is a proud graduate of Stockton University, Class of 1987.